+The system can use Q6 and Q2 together to determine whether a sector is actively erasing or is erase suspended.
 When the device is actively erasing (that is, the Automatic Erase algorithm is in progress), Q6 toggling.
-However, the system must also use Q2 to determine which sectors are erasing.
+When the device enters the Erase Suspend mode, Q6 stops toggling.
+However, the system must also use Q2 to determine which sectors are erasing or erase-suspended.
 Alternatively, the system can use Q7.